akarabaev96/Python_machine_learning/README.md

 Dataset of Telecom mobile operator containing customers' information, activity and information about whether they churned or didn't

 ## Goal of the analysis
-Predict whether customer will churn or will not
+Predict whether customer will churn or won't

 ## Information used in the prediction
 - Customer's state of residence